Aldrin-ai/form-builder-documentation/definition/single-text-field.md

 ### Auto Advance
 A setting that will advance to next field after completion of specified field.
 ### Prefix Label
-A Label that is positioned behind of the specified field
+A label that is positioned behind of the specified field
 ### Suffix Label
 A label that is position in front of the specified field
 ### Use Input Mask